drakealexander/pyfun/why/README.md

 ## [⏫ Everywhere](#)

-Well not *everywhere*.
-But anywhere there is a server there is generally Python.
+Well not *everywhere* but anywhere there is a server there is generally Python.
 One place it is not is in the web browser.
-Those sites that have Python on the web are either using an interpreter written in
+Those sites that have Python on the web are either using an interpreter written in JavaScript or sending everything back and forth to a Linux server that runs the code.

+Python comes installed automatically on all Linux and Mac systems but needs to be updated.
+We take care of all of that on our `skilstak.sh` server and any of our other machines and images.
+If you are using your own computer you will need to make sure you have Python 3.5 or greater installed.

+> 💬 This is the main reason we continue to use and teach `python3` to
+> be sure we are getting Python 3 and not 2.6.

 ## [⏫ Powerful](#)